nilostolte/Vector-Art/Colt-45/README.md

 Another detail that enhances the impression we are in a western kind of environment is the bull skull.
 The design of this vector skull was based on a photograph of a true bull skull.
 Some features are reflected in respect to the middle vertical line, but not every detail otherwise it would denounce a flagrant computer designed feature.
-Since this vector artwork was to be used in a reduced size, the design is more rudimentary, with few details of visible size, so it can apper once it is reduced to its actual size.
+Since this vector artwork was to be used in a reduced size, the design is more rudimentary, with few details of visible size, so it can appear once it is reduced to its actual size.

 ![bull](https://user-images.githubusercontent.com/80269251/110975727-1b055280-832e-11eb-9762-25e2a109d14c.png)